-Equation 34.1.
+Equation 29.1.
 Square Wave Frequency Output

-Where $F{PCA}$ is the frequency of the clock selected by the CPS2-0 bits in the PCA mode register, PCA0MD.
+Where F{PCA} is the frequency of the clock selected by the CPS2-0 bits in the PCA mode register, PCA0MD.
 The lower byte of the capture/compare module is compared to the PCA counter low byte; on a match, CEXn is toggled and the offset held in the high byte is added to the matched value in PCA0CPLn.
 Frequency Output Mode is enabled by setting the ECOMn, TOGn, and PWMn bits in the PCA0CPMn register.
 The MATn bit should normally be set to 0 in this mode.
 If the MATn bit is set to 1, the CCFn flag for the channel will be set when the 16-bit PCA0 counter and the 16-bit capture/compare register for the channel are equal.

-Figure 34.7.
+Figure 29.7.
 PCA Frequency Output Mode

-34.3.5.
-8-bit, 9-bit, 10-bit and 11-bit Pulse Width Modulator Modes
+29.3.5.
+8-bit through 15-bit Pulse Width Modulator Modes

 Each module can be used independently to generate a pulse width modulated (PWM) output on its associated CEXn pin.
-The frequency of the output is dependent on the timebase for the PCA counter/timer, and the setting of the PWM cycle length (8, 9, 10 or 11-bits).
-For backwards-compatibility with the 8-bit PWM mode available on other devices, the 8-bit PWM mode operates slightly different than 9, 10 and 11-bit PWM modes.
-It is important to note that all channels configured for 8/9/10/11-bit PWM mode will use the same cycle length.
-It is not possible to configure one channel for 8-bit PWM mode and another for 11-bit mode (for example).
+The frequency of the output is dependent on the timebase for the PCA counter/timer, and the setting of the PWM cycle length (8, 9, 10, 11, 12, 13, 14, or 15-bits).
+For backwards-compatibility with the 8-bit PWM mode available on other devices, the 8-bit PWM mode operates slightly different than 9, 10, 11, 12, 13, 14, and 15-bit PWM modes.
+It is important to note that all channels configured for 8-bit through 15-bit PWM mode will use the same cycle length.
+For example, it is not possible to configure one channel for 8-bit PWM mode and another for 11-bit mode.
 However, other PCA channels can be configured to Pin Capture, High-Speed Output, Software Timer, Frequency Output, or 16-bit PWM mode independently.

-34.3.5.1.
+29.3.5.1.
 8-bit Pulse Width Modulator Mode

 The duty cycle of the PWM output signal in 8-bit PWM mode is varied using the module's PCA0CPLn capture/compare register.
 When the value in the low byte of the PCA counter/timer (PCA0L) is equal to the value in PCA0CPLn, the output on the CEXn pin will be set.
-When the count value in PCA0L overflows, the CEXn output will be reset (see Figure 34.8).
+When the count value in PCA0L overflows, the CEXn output will be reset (see Figure 29.8).
 Also, when the counter/timer low byte (PCA0L) overflows from 0xFF to 0x00, PCA0CPLn is reloaded automatically with the value stored in the module's capture/compare high byte (PCA0CPHn) without software intervention.
+This synchronous update feature allows software to asynchronously write a new PWM high time, which will then take effect on the following PWM period.

-Setting the ECOMn and PWMn bits in the PCA0CPMn register, and setting the CLSEL bits in register PCA0PWM to 00b enables 8-Bit Pulse Width Modulator mode.
+Setting the ECOMn and PWMn bits in the PCA0CPMn register, and setting the CLSEL bits in register PCA0PWM to 000b enables 8-Bit Pulse Width Modulator mode.
 If the MATn bit is set to 1, the CCFn flag for the module will be set each time an 8-bit comparator match (rising edge) occurs.
 The COVF flag in PCA0PWM can be used to detect the overflow (falling edge), which will occur every 256 PCA clock cycles.
-The duty cycle for 8-Bit PWM Mode is given in Equation 34.2.
+The duty cycle for 8-Bit PWM Mode is given in Equation 29.2.